 User requirements

-MS4 Local Port Service (LPS)
+MSP 4 Local Port Service (LPS) [M BErgmann]+s KOREA+Sweden+singapore+IHMA

 Definition

 LPS is applicable to those ports where it has been assessed that a VTS, as described above, is excessive or inappropriate.

 The main difference arising from the provision of LPS is that it does not interact with traffic, nor is it required to have the ability and/or the resources to respond to developing traffic situations and there is no requirement for a vessel traffic image to be maintained.